-- Evacuation Signals- (Fire): Loud hard continuous sound, lights flashing; - Lockdown Signal: Announcement over intercom. - Shelter-in-Place: (Tornado & Other severe weather): Series of short alarm beeps over the PA System. - Chemical Hazards: Announcement over the PA
+- Evacuation Signals (Fire): Loud hard continuous sound, lights flashing; - Lockdown Signal: Announcement over intercom. - Shelter-in-Place: (Tornado & Other severe weather): A long local siren - Chemical Hazards: Announcement over the PA

 After School Activities EOP Assignments:

 Evacuation (fire)

 - If someone smells or sees a fire, alert the office immediately and pull the fire alarm if needed. - Listen for (fire) alarm. - Evacuate the building, be sure to bring crisis and medical binders, walkie-talkie, emergency bag and any medication with you. - Teacher and / or Coach should check bathrooms. - Teacher and / or Coach should be the last person out the stage, Boehm Center or Main Entrance doors and will ensure the doors are shut. - Once outside, line up in the parking lot away from the building, and take attendance. - Wait for the arrival of the fire trucks. - Wait for the all-clear from the office or proper authorities.